Chart Color Schemes

 An assessment of population growth drivers in Frenchs Forest - Oxford Falls reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Frenchs Forest - Oxford Falls' population was 17,647 as of Aug 2025, according to AreaSearch's analysis.
-This figure reflects a rise of 472 people since the 2021 Census, which recorded a population of 17,175.
-The increase is inferred from ABS' estimated resident population of 17,622 in June 2024 and an additional 17 validated new addresses post-census.
-This results in a density ratio of 1,057 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The area's growth rate of 2.7% since the Census is within 0.4 percentage points of its SA4 region's growth (3.1%), indicating strong fundamentals.
-Overseas migration contributed approximately 72.3% of overall population gains during recent periods, driving this growth.
+Frenchs Forest - Oxford Falls' population is around 17,647 as of Aug 2025.
+This reflects an increase of 472 people since the 2021 Census, which reported a population of 17,175.
+The change was inferred from the estimated resident population of 17,622 in June 2024 and an additional 17 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,057 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Frenchs Forest - Oxford Falls' 2.7% growth since census positions it within 0.4 percentage points of the SA4 region (3.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 72.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, the area is expected to increase by 2,241 persons to 2041, recording a gain of 12.6% over the 17-year period.
+Looking at population projections moving forward, an above median growth is projected, with the area expected to increase by 2,241 persons to 2041 based on the latest population numbers, recording a gain of 12.6% in total over the 17 years.

 Frequently Asked Questions - Population